-In September 2015 the Council announced that it and Network Rail had agreed early delivery of what is being called the Eastern Gateway element of the SWDR.
-This will secure funding to provide the bridge over the railway from Montague Park and continue the SWDR as far as Waterloo Road.
-Because that new connection will allow traffic to use alternative routes, the Waterloo Road railway crossing can then be closed as planned.
+In September 2015 the Council announced that it and Network Rail had agreed early delivery of what it called the Eastern Gateway element of the SWDR.
+This secured funding to provide the bridge over the railway from Montague Park and continue the SWDR as far as Waterloo Road.
+Because that new connection would allow traffic to use alternative routes, the Waterloo Road railway crossing could then be closed as planned.

-Detailed arrangements for delivery of the eastern Gateway section were made available for public comment in July 2017, followed by a planning application in the Autumn.
-Which was approved in February 2018 Completion is expected by 2022.
+Detailed arrangements for delivery of the Eastern Gateway section were made available for public comment in July 2017, followed by a planning application in the Autumn, which was approved in February 2019.
+Wok on the Gateway was completed in December.
+2022

-Design work has been completed for the central (Spine) and Western Gateway/junction with Finchampstead Road/Molly Millars Lane sections of the SWDR.
-These have been subject to drop-in sessions and subsequent planning applications.
+Design work was also undertaken for the central (Spine) and Western Gateway/junction with Finchampstead Road/Molly Millars Lane sections of the SWDR.
+This was subject to drop-in sessions and a subsequent planning applications.